 Answer the question Are you a customer or a partner? accordingly to your situation and click Finish.

-Make sure you assign your new OKTA application to a user or a group to be able to proceed.
-You can do this operation in the OKTA portal.
-Check OKTA's documentation for more information.
+Assign your new Okta application to a user or a group to be able to proceed.
+You can do this operation in the Okta portal.

 If the authentication is unsuccessful, double-check your configuration settings.